zhliUU/Genome-Analysis/lab-log.md

  **X** Install DESeq2

-Fix git ignore for .DS_Store and data folder
+**X**Fix git ignore for .DS_Store and data folder

-Folder structure /data and each step folder
+**X**Folder structure /data and each step folder:

+   data will be placed in data folder with symbolic link

 Prepare script